BillySap12/FSociety-Tool/README.md

 # FSociety-Tool

 This tool is a tool made in Python.
 This tool lets you do various stuff, such as: IP Lookup, Hashing, using nmap, DoS, HTTP Flood, "Doxxing", Client-Client socket chat, and a reverse shell.
 Please note that this tool was made for education purposes only and has no intend into harming anyone.
 Even if you do use this tool for malicious purposes, I am not liable for anything you do, like mentioned in the license.
+If you like this tool, please star it, it really means a lot to me.
+Thanks.

 Also, make sure to have Python installed on your system.